calvin-debug/postman/react-postman/README.md

 ### Steps:

 1. Currently, the index page (`/`) leads to an empty page.
 Update `src/App.tsx` to ensure the root path `/` redirects or directly renders the posts list (`/posts`) route.
-2. Open `src/components/PostsList.tsx` and implement the logic inside a `useEffect` hook to fetch posts from the API when the component mounts.
-Store the fetched posts in the component's state using the `useState` hook.
+2. Open `src/components/PostsList.tsx` and implement the logic inside a `useEffect` hook to fetch posts from the API endpoint `https://jsonplaceholder.typicode.com/posts` when the component mounts.
+Store the fetched posts in the component's state.
 3. Correctly type the posts state variable based on the data returned from the API.
 4. Update the JSX in `src/components/PostsList.tsx` to display the fetched posts in a list.
 Styling is not overly important at this stage, but give each post some padding, margin and a nice border